 - Employee Volunteer Efforts

 Commerce has active community service committees made up of employees who work with their associates to identify Commerce-sponsored volunteer opportunities.
-Blood drives, community festivals, and runs for health organizations and food drives are but a few of the activities in which our employees are actively engaged.
+Blood drives, community festivals, runs/walks and food drives are but a few of the activities in which our employees are actively engaged.
 In all of our markets, active involvement of our employees in supporting community needs is the norm and volunteer projects serve as team building activities for Commerce employees as well.
-In addition to community efforts, employees are encouraged to participate in Junior Achievement and Teach Children to Save Day which are opportunities to focus on financial topics.
+In addition to community efforts, employees are encouraged to participate in Junior Achievement and Teach Children to Save Day which are opportunities that focus on financial topics.
 Bankers speak at financial literacy workshops and participate in a variety of initiatives to promote homeownership and the development of affordable housing.

 - Community Recognition Awards